carlmontanari/scrapli/README.md

 - `test_iosxr` will execute all unit tests and iosxr functional tests
 - `test_eos` will execute all unit tests and eos functional tests
 - `test_junos` will execute all unit tests and junos functional tests

+# Todo and Roadmap

+This section may not get updated much, but will hopefully reflect the priority items for short term (todo) and longer term (roadmap) for scrapli.

+## Todo

+- Paramiko Transport ssh config support -- at least for user/port/identity-file (to match ssh2-python current support)
+- Continue to bring in features from `ssh2net` -- at the moment finishing/adding ssh config support is the priority , however it would be good to add keep alives and some other widgets from `ssh2net` in a more optimized, cleaned up fashion here in scrapli.
+- Investigate blocking modes and timeouts further.
+This was reasonably fleshed out in `ssh2net` I think, but less so here... it seems to not actually be needed (the ability to flip between blocking and non-blocking reads), so it may be worth removing this from the base Transport class entirely to simplify things.
+- Investigate pre-authentication handling for telnet -- support handling a prompt *before* auth happens i.e. accept some banner/message -- does this ever happen for ssh?
+I don't know!
+If so, support dealing with that as well.
+- Remove as much as possible from the vendor'd `ptyprocess` code.
+Type hint it, add docstrings everywhere, add tests if possible (and remove from ignore for test coverage and darglint).
+- Improve testing in general... make it more orderly/nicer, retry connections automatically if there is a failure (failures happen from vtys getting tied up and stuff like that it seems), shoot for even better coverage!
+- Remove disable paging "stuff" from the base `Scrape` class -- thats really network specific and doesnt belog in a base ssh type class.
+- Add a dummy container (like nornir maybe?) to use for functional testing -- its very likely folks won't have a vrnetlab setup or compute to set that up... it'd be nice to have a lightweight container that can be used for basic testing of `Scrape` and for testing auth with keys and such.

+## Roadmap

+- Async support.
+This is a bit of a question mark as I personally don't know even where to start to implement this , and have no real current use case... that said I think it would be cool if for no other reason than to learn!
+- Plugins -- make the drivers all plugins!
+- Nonrir plugin -- make scrapli a Nornir plugin!

+## Things that may or may not happen

+- Modify `send_commands` to *only* accept a list/tuple of commands.
+Add a `send_command` method which only accepts a *single* command.
+The idea would be to be more exacting/make docs more specific/etc. but not sure I'm fully bought into this yet.
+- Add a `validate_host` arg to the base `Scrape` class (like ssh2net) to validate host is resolvable/socket can be opened before bothering attempting to do so for real (as an option).